Morris Levy: Conviction and death

 In January 1990, Levy unsuccessfully petitioned to have his sentence eliminated because of his failing health.
 Instead he was granted a 90-day stay and was scheduled to report to jail on July 16.

-He died on May 20, 1990 in Ghent, New York of cancer, before he could report to jail.
+Before Levy could report to jail, he died of cancer on May 20, 1990, in Ghent, New York.

 Posthumous lawsuit

-In 1996, a court found Levy's estate posthumously liable for $4 million in a case initiated by Herman Santiago and Jimmy Merchant of the Teenagers, authors of the song "Why Do Fools Fall in Love", who sued Levy for unpaid songwriting royalties.
+In 1993, a court found Levy's estate posthumously liable for $4 million in a case initiated by Herman Santiago and Jimmy Merchant of the Teenagers, authors of the song "Why Do Fools Fall in Love", who sued Levy for unpaid songwriting royalties.
 During the trial, the two testified they had received just $1,000 for the 1956 hit, which sold more than 3 million copies.
 Santiago testified that Levy told him, "Don't come down here anymore or I'll have to kill you or hurt you."

+However, in 1996, this ruling was overturned on appeal because Santiago and Merchant failed to submit interest due to the statute of limitations.
+The U.S. Supreme Court declined to hear a further appeal.

 Personal and family

 Levy lived in a Park Avenue apartment in Manhattan, New York City and at his 1,500-acre farm, Sunnyview Farm, seven miles east of the Hudson River in Columbia County, Ghent, New York.
 The property had been a dairy farm.
 Levy initially used it to raise cattle, hay, and corn, but later used it exclusively to breed race horses.
 Sunnyview Farm remained a horse-breeding farm.
 It was later the site of The Big Up Festival.